 Ability scores, also known simply as stats, are the most fundamental part of your characters in 5E, barring paper, dice, and personality (in all forms).
 Without them, you can’t know how easily you chuck dwarves, avoid falling down steps, process taco bell, memorize pi, warp ferocious beasts into pets, or sell a merchant their shoes.
-But once you get the hang of it, it’s not that bad to roll these up!
+Knowing how to roll for stats is essential and once you get the hang of it, it’s not that bad to roll these up!

 There are six ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Each of these affects your character differently, as jokingly described in the previous paragraph, in order.

 Now not all DMs roll this the same way.
 I prefer the 4d6 Drop Lowest method as it leads to more exciting builds, but your DM might have you use Point Buy or Standard Array instead, depending on how they DM.
 The methods and how to calculate when using them are as follows: